The Next Industrial Revolution: Computational Biology & Bioplatforms

 By James Currier (@JamesCurrier).
-James is a Managing Partner at NFX, a seed and series A venture firm based in San Francisco.
-NFX also builds free software tools for Founders, like Signal - the fastest way Founders find their intro paths to top VCs.
+James is a General Partner at NFX, a seed and series A venture firm based in San Francisco.
+NFX also builds free software tools for Founders, like Signal – the fastest way Founders find their intro paths to top VCs.

 Innovation in biology is increasingly driven by software and data.